 - 20 Pi Puns to Inspire Your Nerdiness – Humorous

-Premium plan members receive a weekly activity report which is an analysis of your writing.
-It provides insights that can help you to become an even better writer.
-Your progress report looks at three main components: activity, mastery, and vocabulary.
+Premium plan members receive weekly activity reports about their works.
+The report looks at three main components: activity, mastery, and vocabulary.
 Furthermore, it highlights your top grammar mistakes and writing tips.
-Their report is ascetically pleasing and an excellent addition to the Grammarly experience.
-I usually take a quick glance at my grammar mistakes to understand where I need to improve.
+I usually take a quick glance at my reports to understand where I need to improve.

 Rating for Grammarly